-- If you are feeling a little moody and wanted fireplace warmth – make sure that the chimney is cleared out from any debris that might cause a fire.
+- If you are feeling a little moody and wanted fireplace warmth – make sure that the chimney is cleared out of any debris that might cause a fire.

 Besides the 3 major elements of your Christmas holidays, there are other things you need to consider while you plan for your holidays.

 - If you are planning for an awesome feast, you need to be careful in preparing these meals.
 From Barbecues to other food preparation through Gas Grills.
 You can visit our website for information.

 - Hot food and turkey carving knives are extremely dangerous.

 - There was a survey that almost 50% of the respondents had accidents while preparing food for the holidays.